-Scars and FTM Top Surgery® Procedure: We receive a lot of questions regarding scars with the FTM Top Surgery® Procedure.Many questions ask about the length of the scar, the shape of the scar (straight or curved), widening of the scar, and color of the scar.
+Scars and GenSculpt® FTM Top Surgery® Procedure: We receive a lot of questions regarding scars with the FTM Top Surgery® Procedure.Many questions ask about the length of the scar, the shape of the scar (straight or curved), widening of the scar, and color of the scar.
 You must remember, every patient is different and every patient requires a different scar and scar placement.
 How your scar heals depends a lot on your genetic makeup and inherent ability to heal.
 Dr. Garramone will discuss the potential appearance your scar and scar placement during your visit with him.We also recommend the use of silicone based scar products for after surgery and have them available for purchase in our office.

-Revisions of FTM Top Surgery® Procedure: Most patients will undergo only one Transgender Surgery procedure to obtain their desired chest or breast shape.
+Revisions of GenSculpt® FTM Top Surgery® Procedure: Most patients will undergo only one Transgender Surgery procedure to obtain their desired chest or breast shape.
 Some patients may still require additional procedures to correct excess skin issues, an asymmetry or a complication from the surgery.
 If a patient is over their ideal body weight, then there is an icreased chance a future revision surgery will be required.
 Patients who are overweight or have a lot of excess skin, may require additional surgery for contouring which is not part of their initial chest surgery.
 Dr. Garramone always explains this in great detail when consulting and seeing his patients preoperatively.
 Transgender Surgery has no guarantees and can be very challenging.
 The Transgender Patient must be well informed and willing to accept the possibility of future Transgender Surgery to achieve their desired goal.
-Dr. Garramone does not usually charge for revision surgery of his prior patients within the first year after surgery, but keep in mind, this fee may be higher if revisions are required to be performed in a surgical center or hospital.
-The Operating Room and Anesthesia Fees cannot be waived and are the responsibility of the patient.
+Dr. Garramone charges a nominal fee for revision surgery of his prior patients within the first year after surgery, but keep in mind, this fee may be higher if revisions are required to be performed in a surgical center or hospital.
+The Operating Room, materials, and Anesthesia Fees cannot be waived and are the responsibility of the patient.

 With this in mind, the Transgender Patient has many options for their surgical care and after surgery can begin their life with a new sense of well being.